-Date form was signed

-Deny disclosure to Institutions of postsecondary education

-Deny disclosure to Potential employers

-Deny disclosure to all public and school sources

-Selecting this option will prohibit the release of directory information to the three categories listed above along with all other public sources (such as newspapers), AND result in the student's directory information not being included in the school's yearbook and other school publications.

-Deny disclosure to all public sources

-Selecting this option will prohibit the release of directory information to the first three categories listed above along with all other public sources (such as newspapers), but permit the student's directory information to be included in the school's yearbook and other school publications.

-Name of student (Printed) Grade of student

-Signature of parent (or student, if 18 or older)
+Deny disclosure to military recruiters Deny disclosure to Institutions of postsecondary education Deny disclosure to Potential employers Deny disclosure to all public and school sources Selecting this option will prohibit the release of directory information to the three categories listed above along with all other public sources (such as newspapers), AND result in the student's directory information not being included in the school's yearbook and other school publications.
+Deny disclosure to all public sources Selecting this option will prohibit the release of directory information to the first three categories listed above along with all other public sources (such as newspapers), but permit the student's directory information to be included in the school's yearbook and other school publications.
+Name of Student (please print) Signature of parent (or student, if 18 or older) Date form was filed (To be filled in by office personnel) Date Adopted: June 10, 2010 Date Revised: June 19, 2017